deathbeds/importnb/README.md

 #### import data files

-there is support for discovering data files. when discovered, data from disk on loaded and stored on the module with rich reprs.
+there is support for discovering data files. when discovered, data from disk on loaded and stored on the module with rich representations.

     with importnb.imports("toml", "json", "yaml"):
         pass